-- 1.1 The graduate understands, and can act upon, the concept of business innovation, including the interaction between IT innovations and innovations in business processes and business organization. - 1.2 The graduate understands and is able to assess the short and long-term impact of the business strategies on both the effectiveness and the efficiency of IT - 1.3 The graduate is capable of developing business strategies and business information system strategies, and operationalizing them in an architectural framework. - 1.4 The graduate can apply the conceptual framework of Enterprise Architecture to improve business-IT alignment. - 1.5 The graduate knows how to apply methods and techniques for the integrated development of business processes and business information systems, by making a reasoned selection, by communicating the principles and by contributing to their further development. - 1.6 The graduate knows how to apply information systems methods and techniques like requirements analysis, resource management & planning, architectural design, implementation and administration for alignment and life cycle management of information systems. - 1.7 The graduate has competences from at least one of the specializations of the BIT master programme: - 1.7.1 a.
+- 1.1 The graduate understands, and can act upon, the concept of business innovation, including the interaction between IT innovations and innovations in business processes and business organization. - 1.2 The graduate understands and is able to assess the short and long-term impact of the business strategies on both the effectiveness and the efficiency of IT - 1.3 The graduate is capable of developing business strategies and business information system strategies, and operationalizing them in an architectural framework. - 1.4 The graduate can apply the conceptual framework of Enterprise Architecture to improve business-IT alignment. - 1.5 The graduate knows how to apply methods and techniques for the integrated development of business processes and business information systems, by making a reasoned selection, by communicating the principles and by contributing to their further development. - 1.6 The graduate knows how to apply information systems methods and techniques like requirements analysis, resource management & planning, architectural design, implementation and administration for alignment and life cycle management of information systems. - 1.7 Students understand the fundamentals of digitally securing an organisation, and know how to apply the standards, frameworks and risk assessment techniques for managing and developing enterprise information security strategies and concerns. - 1.8 The graduate has competences from at least one of the specializations of the BIT master programme: - 1.8.1 a.
 IMEA: The graduate is capable of applying IT in projects in organizations to improve business performance. - b.
-IMEA: The graduate is capable of designing IT systems to effectively support business processes, strategy and mission. - 1.7.2 DSB: The graduate is capable of analyzing and interpreting large amounts of data to make business decisions, such as reconfiguration of organizations and their IT infrastructure.
+IMEA: The graduate is capable of designing IT systems to effectively support business processes, strategy and mission. - 1.8.2 DSB: The graduate is capable of analyzing and interpreting large amounts of data to make business decisions, such as reconfiguration of organizations and their IT infrastructure.